 2021

-The project involved the intervention in three archaeological sites through a light installation, a large-format electronic artwork capable of dialoguing with its surroundings and breathing new life into historically rich spaces, symbolically reactivating these spiritual architectures.
-The use of technology, understood as the “contemporary fire,” allows us to build bridges through time in search of the latent consciousness in these settings that once hosted other fires in the past.
-Technology, nature, and spirituality come together in this experience, proposing artistic practice as a source of knowledge, a new perspective with which to approach these memory-laden sites.
+The project involved interventions at three archaeological sites through a luminous installation—an electronic artwork of large scale, capable of engaging with its surroundings and breathing new life into spaces steeped in history, symbolically reactivating these spiritual architectures.
+The use of technology, understood as “contemporary fire,” allows bridges to be built through time in search of the latent consciousness within these spaces that once held other sacred fires.
+Technology, nature, and spirituality converge in this experience, which proposes artistic practice as a source of knowledge—offering a new perspective from which to approach these memory-laden places.

-The mastery of fire is considered the first step in the technological history of human civilization.
-In Greek mythology, Prometheus steals fire from the gods to give it to humans, thus initiating a process that ultimately leads to the mastery of technique and scientific knowledge.
-Fire is the mythological origin of technology, and in our contemporary times, this fire is electricity harnessed by electronics and computing.
+The mastery of fire is regarded as the first technological milestone in the history of human civilization.
+In Greek mythology, Prometheus steals fire from the gods and gives it to humanity, initiating a process that ultimately leads to the mastery of technique and scientific knowledge.
+Fire is the mythological origin of technology, and in our present era, this fire is electricity—ridden by electronics and computation.

-Just as fire plays with wood in a bonfire, computer code dances in silicon cells, creating unpredictable patterns.
-Deserts of transistors are saturated by oceans of electrons in quantum universes.
-Information, riding the electric serpent, intertwines to burst into unpredictable flashes of light.
-Zeros and ones drive the movement in the computational cabal.
-Processes follow one another in search of a perpetually redefining balance.
-Order and chaos struggle in an irresolvable process that makes its way through thousands of light-emitting diodes.
+Just as fire plays with wood in a bonfire, computer code dances within silicon cells, creating unpredictable patterns.
+Deserts of transistors are flooded by oceans of electrons in quantum universes.
+Information, carried by the electric serpent, interweaves and bursts into unpredictable flashes of light.
+Zeroes and ones drive motion in the computational cabala.
+Processes cascade into one another in search of a balance in constant flux.
+Order and chaos wrestle in an unresolved process that pushes forward through thousands of luminescent diodes.

-The Benedictine reform was introduced by Sancho the Great in the 1030s at San Juan de la Peña, which was already an important monastic center thanks to donations from the Aragonese counts and Navarrese kings and the establishment of an almonry.
-Further south, the Royal Monastery of Rueda is situated on the banks of the Ebro River in Zaragoza province, Spain.
-It is an architectural gem of the Cistercian order, founded in the 12th century during the reign of Alfonso II of Aragon.
-This order, derived from the Benedictines, was characterized by its rigor and austerity, seeking a return to primitive monastic life and strict observance of the Rule of Saint Benedict.
-The monastery is notable for its impressive waterwheel, which supplied water to the complex and its lands, symbolizing the engineering prowess and self-sufficiency of the Cistercian community.
+The Benedictine reform was introduced by Sancho the Great in the 1030s at San Juan de la Peña, which was already a major monastic center thanks to donations from Aragonese counts and Navarrese kings, and the establishment of an almonry.
+Further south, the Royal Monastery of Rueda is located on the banks of the Ebro River in Zaragoza province.
+A Cistercian architectural gem, it was founded in the 12th century under the reign of Alfonso II of Aragon.
+This order, a branch of the Benedictines, was known for its austerity and rigor, seeking a return to primitive monastic life and strict observance of the Rule of Saint Benedict.
+The monastery stands out for its impressive waterwheel, which supplied the complex and its lands with water—symbolizing both engineering prowess and the Cistercian community’s self-sufficiency.

 nestorlizalde@gmail.com